European Trip - 2001

 However, when we got on the bus, we found out the bus would continue on to Cannes, so off to Cannes we went.

-The film festival building, which also houses the Tourists Information Office,
+The film festival building, which also housed the TI office, was right on the beach.

-the best lunches at Hilton's beachfront restaurant.
-After lunch, we walked along the entire
+- We had one of the best lunches at Hilton's beachfront restaurant.
+After

-beach and went up to the top floor of
+lunch, we walked along the entire beach and went up to the top floor of Hotel

 - Before we got on the bus to Cannes, we toured the flower and

 vegetable market at Cours Saleya in Nice's old town.
+This delightful

 Vincent took many delightful pictures at Cours Saleya.